‘Bachelor In Paradise’ Star Jenna Cooper Welcomes Her First Child

 Bachelor in Paradise star Jenna Cooper is now the mama to a newborn baby girl.
 On Saturday, Jenna shared the big news via her Instagram page, and fans are thrilled for her.

-Friday evening, Jenna shared an adorable photo and lengthy caption about the state of her pregnancy.
+The night before, Jenna shared an adorable photo and lengthy caption about the state of her pregnancy.
 The photo showed a very pregnant Jenna standing next to her boyfriend Karl Hudson IV.

 Karl was holding Jenna’s pet pig Pearl and they appeared to be standing on the front porch of their home.
 Jenna’s geotag noted they were in Raleigh, North Carolina, the area where she lives these days.

 In that Friday night post, Jenna said that she and Karl were about to head to the hospital.
-The Bachelor in Paradise star said that at that point, her contractions were just 4 to 5 minutes apart.
-Jenna also said that her family had just picked up Pearl to take care of her while she was at the hospital.
+The Bachelor in Paradise star wrote that her contractions were 4 to 5 minutes apart.
+Jenna also said that her family had come to pick up Pearl to take care of her while she was at the hospital.

-At that point, Jenna said she was nervous, excited, and hoping everything would go smoothly, promising to share updates when she could.
+At that point, Jenna said she was nervous, excited, and hoping everything would go smoothly, and promised to share updates when she could.

 View this post on Instagram